-Deuteronomy 18: 22"If what a prophet proclaims in the name of the LORD does not take place or come true, that is a message the LORD has not spoken.
+Deuteronomy 18: 22 "If what a prophet proclaims in the name of the LORD does not take place or come true, that is a message the LORD has not spoken.
 That prophet has spoken presumptuously, so do not be alarmed.

-TO WARN OF POTENTIAL CONSEQUENCES (AND HOPEFULLY INSPIRE CHANGE)
+PROPHETS WARN OF POTENTIAL CONSEQUENCES (AND HOPEFULLY INSPIRE CHANGE)

-“Then the word of the Lord came to me, saying, ...
-‘Look, as the clay is in the potter’s hand, so are you in my hand, O house of Israel.
-The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, and if that nation ... turns from its evil, I will relent of the disaster that I thought to bring upon it.
-And the instant I speak concerning a nation or kingdom, to build and to plant it if it does evil in My sight and does not obey My voice, then I will relent concerning the good with which I said I would benefit it.’”
+"Then the word of the Lord came to me, saying, ...
+'Look, as the clay is in the potter's hand, so are you in my hand, O house of Israel. he instant I speak concerning a nation and a kingdom, to pluck up, to pull down, and to destroy it, and if that nation ... turns from its evil, I will relent of the disaster I thought to bring upon it. d the instant I speak concerning a nation or kingdom, to build and to plant it if it does evil in My sight and does not obey My voice, then I will relent concerning the good with which I said I would benefit it.'"
 (Jeremiah 18:5-10, NKJV, my emphasis added).

 One example of this is in 1 Samuel 2-3.
-The High Priest of the time, Eli, had already heard a message from God about what would happen if his wayward sons’ behavior wasn’t appropriately addressed.
-If he continued to let them regularly commit adultery and manipulate the ceremonial sacrificial system in their favor, their lives and his lineage would be “cut short.”
+The High Priest of the time, Eli, had already heard a message from God about what would happen if his wayward sons' behavior wasn't appropriately addressed.
+I he continued to let them regularly commit adultery and manipulate the ceremonial sacrificial system in their favor, their lives and his lineage would be "cut short."
 But as time passed, their behavior persisted.
-So God used a new prophet, the young boy Samuel, who was already close to Eli, to deliver a message.
-It was solely to remind Eli that he already knew what would happen if he “did not restrain” his sons from desecrating the community’s place of worship.
+So, God used a new prophet, the young boy Samuel, who was already close to Eli, to deliver a message.
+I was solely to remind Eli that he already knew what would happen if he "did not restrain" his sons from desecrating the community's place of worship.